otherBoy/otherBoy.github.io/_posts/2017-08-10-Elasticsearch-Configuration.markdown

 ---

 #### 1. Install Java
-Elasticsearch is built using Lucene Core which is a Java-based indexing and search technology.
-In order to run Elasticseach, we have to install Java first.<br>
+Elasticsearch is built using **Lucene Core** which is a Java-based indexing and search technology.
+In order to run Elasticseach, we have to **install Java first**.<br>

 Add repository for JDK